ryanallen/words-of-my-perfect-teacher/README.md

 **5. The hill of iron salmali trees**

 It is here that loose monks and nuns who have broken their vows of chastity and people who give themselves over to sexual misconduct are reborn.
 The effect of such actions brings them to the foot of the terrifying hill of an iron *salmali* trees.
 At the top they can see their former lovers calling them.
 As they climb eagerly up to join them, all the leaves of the iron trees point downwards and pierce their flesh.
 When they reach the top, they find ravens, vultures, and the like that dig out their eyes to suck up the fat.
 Again they see their friends calling them, now from the foot of the hill.
 Down they go, and the leaves turn upward, stabbing them through the chest again and again.
 Once they get down to the ground, hideous metallic men and women embrace them, biting off their heads and chewing them until the brains trickle out of the corners of their mouths.
 Such are the torments experienced here.

+---

+Absorb all the details of the pains of the [eight hot hells](#11-the-eight-hot-hells), the sixteen [neighboring](#119-the-neighboring-hells) and supplementary hells and the hills of iron and *salmali* trees.
+Withdrawing to a quiet place, close your eyes and imagine that you are really living in the infernal realms.
+When you feel as much terror and pain as you would if you were really there, arouse the following thought in your mind:

+"I feel such intense terror and suffering when I just imagine all that pain, even though I am not actually there.
+There are countless beings living in those realms right now, and all of them have been my parents in past lives.
+There is no knowing whether my parents, loved ones and friends of this life will not be reborn there once they die.
+Rebirth in those realms is caused primarily by actions arising from hatred, and I myself have accumulated an incalculable number of such actions in this present life as well as in all my past lives.
+I can be certain that I myself will be reborn in those hells sooner or later."

+"At present, I have a human life complete with all the freedoms and advantages.
+I have met an authentic spiritual teacher and received the profound instructions which offer the possibility of attaining the level of the [Buddha](#buddha).
+So I must do my best to practice the methods that will save me from ever having to be born in those lower realms again."

+Over and over again, reflect like this on the suffering of the hells.
+Confess your past misdeeds with intense remorse and make the unshakeable resolve that, even at the risk of your life, you will never again commit acts which lead to birth in the [hell](#hell) realms.
+With immense compassion for the beings who are there now, pray that they may all be freed from the lower realms this very instant.
+Put the teaching into practice, complete with the methods for the beginning, the main part and the conclusion.

 #### 1.2 THE EIGHT COLD HELLS
 #### 1.3 THE EPHEMERAL HELLS